 Freidrich Ebert of the Social Democrats was named chancellor.
 His party were left leaning and held the most seats in the Reichstag but were despised by both the radical right and left.
 The German military supported the new government on the condition it would suppress the Far Left.

 The Spartacus League opposed Ebert’s government.
 They were radical leftists who split from the Social Democrats in 1915 over support for the war, and hoped for a full scale revolution like the one in Russia.
 The party was named after the Roman gladiator Spartacus who led a slave revolt in the 1st century BC.

-Karl Leibknecht, a lawyer and active member of the Socialist International, and Rosa Luxembourg, a Polish born Marxist thinker were its leaders.
+Karl Leibknecht (left), a lawyer and active member of the Socialist International, and Rosa Luxembourg (right), a Polish born Marxist thinker were its leaders.
 Both were of Jewish descent.
 The Spartacus League opposed capitalism, militarism and the aristocracy and demanded ‘All Power to the Workers and Councils’.
-Although they had supported 1918 Revolution, for them the Social Democrat compromise was not enough.
+Although they had supported 1918 Revolution, for them the Social Democrat compromise fell short.

 On the 6th of January Freikorps units stormed Berlin.
 The revolutionaries were no match for the well-armed militias who crushed the uprising in a matter of days.
 On the 15th January Leibknecht was shot in the back and Luxembourg beaten to death with rifle butts.
 Many years later, the Spartacist leaders became martyrs to the East German regime and the modern German left.

 Beset by inflation, economic turmoil and a bruised national ego, Weimar Germany existed in a perilous state threatened by both political extremes.
 The Spartacist Uprising was the first of many failed insurrections until the Nazis seized power in 1933.
 Had Germany fallen to communism instead of fascism history could have taken a very different turn.